 The College's base recurring expenses are approximately \$2 million greater than recurring revenues.
 Our budget plans for 2012-13 rely on the 15% tuition increase and will require another \$1.55 million of reserves to cover critical recurring expenses.
 Without a 15% tuition increase, it will be necessary to spend down more reserve funds.
 This will bring the College dangerously close to falling below statutory reserves by 2013-14, and threaten our ability to maintain the College's core academic program.
 From FY 2007-08 to 2011-12, recurring state appropriations to the College have decreased by approximately \$5 million (> 25%).
-In response, the College has significantly reduced operating costs and enhanced operating expenses (10% in FY 2009-10 and an additional 5% in FY 2011-12); and used adjuncts while postponing searches for open tenure-track faculty positions.
+In response, the College has significantly reduced operating costs and enhanced operating efficiencies.
+For example, the College has eliminated staff positions; instituted across-the-board reductions in operating expenses (10% in FY 2009-10 and an additional 5% in FY 2011-12); and used adjuncts while postponing searches for open tenure-track faculty positions.
 In addition, the College has long-standing agreements to share operating costs (an SUS "best practice") for certain support functions with its SUS neighbors the University of South Florida Sarasota-Manatee and the FSU Ringling Museum.
 The College and USF S-M share the cost of operating the Jane Bancroft Cook Library, Student Counseling & Wellness Center, Campus Police Services and Campus Bookstore Services.
 The College and FSU Ringling Museum have co-located their chiller plants in the same facility, and share certain campus architect and building code administration costs.
 All of these actions, in conjunction with systematically increasing tuition rates, have enabled the College to maintain its core academic program.